i470/OpiumNetStat/README.md

 Privacy Network Connections Monitor

-.NET 4.7 C# WPF Windows Desktop Client (Built with Visual Studio 19)
+.NET 4.7 C# WPF Windows Desktop Client (Built with Visual Studio 19) or run make_installer.cmd this will create installer in "artifacts" folder.

 This is a extended netstat aka Connection Monitor with GUI interface